oncodash/ontoweaver/README.md

 #### How to add the column of origin as a property to all nodes

-In addition to the user defined metadata, a property field `add_source_column_names_as` is also available.
+In addition to the user-defined metadata, a property field `add_source_column_names_as` is also available.
 It allows to indicate the column name in which the data was found, as a property to each *node*.
 Note that this is not added to *edges*, because they are not mapped from a column *per se*.